 Below are two sections for Memorial Drive.

 Top Section: The top view is the one we propose as it is inexpensive, easily done, and preserves the current trees and river bank.
 The layout maintains the current typical roadway width and material.
-14 feet of that 40 foot width is re-allocated to bi-directional bike (and other alts like skating, motorized wheelchairs, hand scooters, etc.), and a buffer between cars and bike lanes, which are on the river side edge of the road, returning more space to car-free uses.
+14 feet of that 40 foot width is re-allocated to a bi-directional bike lane (and other micromobility modes, like skating, motorized wheelchairs, hand scooters, etc.), and a buffer between cars and bike lanes, which are on the river side edge of the road, returning more space to car-free uses.
 The trees on the river (south/west)sides of the road are retained, so continue to shade the cyclists and the roadway, reducing the heat island impact of the pavement.

 Lower Section: The lower drawing shows the section proposed by DCR's consultant, Stantec.
 While it's exciting to see the car space reduced to two lanes (unfortunately with 8' of shoulder), this plan destroys the existing line of mature sycamore trees on the southwest side of the roadway, and thereby the iconic sycamore allee and any shade provided to pedestrians, cyclists and cars for decades to come.
 It also creates a too-steep-to-maintain river's edge slope, which has other problems as well.